howtographql/howtographql/content/backend/graphcool/5-summary.md

 ---
 title: Summary
-pageTitle: "Building a GraphQL Server with Graphcool - Tutorial Summary"
+pageTitle: "Building a GraphQL Server with Graphcool Backend Tutorial"
+description: "You learned how to build a GraphQL server with Graphcool and best practices for filters, authentication, pagination and subscriptions."
 ---

 In this chapter, you learned how to build a GraphQL server using [Graphcool](https://www.graph.cool/), a backend developer platform that combines GraphQL with [serverless](https://en.wikipedia.org/wiki/Serverless_computing) technologies.